joseeden/joeden/docs/017-Version-Control-and-CICD/002-CICD/003-Jenkins-Labs/017-Job-Parameters.md

 ## Lab Environment

-We'll be using the same setup we used during the previous labs for Jenkins and Ansible.
-We are utilizing Amazon EC2 instances as our remote machines:
+We are utilizing Amazon EC2 instances as our machines:

 - jenkinsmaster1